 A separate working group has explored options for Miramar Avenue led by Enterprise Miramar Peninsula, a group of local business people forming the Miramar business improvement district.
 The Miramar Avenue group followed the same process as the community working groups to identify the issues and come up with a range of options to discuss with the wider community.

 Working group members almost all either lived in the areas they were looking at, or were involved with a local business, residents association or group.
 In addition, each had a representative from Cycle Aware Wellington and pedestrian advocacy group Living Streets Aotearoa.

 In each group there were people who own cars and drive, walk, catch public transport and cycle.
 The groups included people who regularly ride bikes and others who seldom or never ride.

 Participants had a mix of views, hopes and concerns but also a willingness to consider all perspectives and work together to find solutions.

-In March this year, two open days were held at the ASB Sports Centre to gather initial thoughts about these eastern connector roads.
+In March 2017, two open days were held at the ASB Sports Centre to gather initial thoughts about these eastern connector roads.
 Locals identified safety concerns, talked about things they valued, made suggestions, and some registered interest in being part of a community working group.

 Key organisations, for instance business groups and residents associations, were invited to participate, along with a mix of people who had said they were interested.